loading

 There are only two ways to generate a snapshot;

-• Sample snippet names and additional scenarios names (added via .backstop.json) don't conflict as they are namespaced to their respective environment
+Note: Exposé sample snippets and backstop scenarios (added via .backstop.json) don't conflict as they are namespaced to their respective environment

 Example